-- You will not receive fractional shares of stock as a result of the reverse split in respect of your shares being cashed out. - Instead of receiving fractional shares, you will receive a check in an amount equal to the trading value of your affected shares.
-See "Determination of Trading Value" at page 41. - After the reverse split, you will have no further interest in Raytheon with respect to your cashed-out shares.
+- .
+You will not receive fractional shares of stock as a result of the reverse split in respect of your shares being cashed out. - .
+Instead of receiving fractional shares, you will receive a cash payment in respect of your affected shares.
+See "Determination of Cash-out Price" at page 33. - .
+After the reverse split, you will have no further interest in Raytheon with respect to your cashed-out shares.
 These shares will no longer entitle you to the right to vote as a stockholder or share in the company's assets, earnings, or profits or in any dividends paid after the reverse split.
 In other words, you will no longer hold your cashed-out shares, you will just have the right to receive cash for these shares.
-In addition, you will not be entitled to receive interest with respect to the period of time between the date of the reverse split and the date you receive your check for the cashed out shares.

-- You will not have to pay any service charges or brokerage commissions in connection with the Reverse/Forward Split. - As soon as practicable after [Month] [Date], 2001, you will receive a check for the cashed out shares you held immediately prior to the reverse split in accordance with the procedures described below.
+In addition, you will not be entitled to receive interest with respect to the period of time between the date of the reverse split and the date you receive your payment for the cashed out shares. - .
+You will not have to pay any service charges or brokerage commissions in connection with the Reverse/Forward Split. - .
+As soon as practicable after the time we effect the Reverse/Forward Split, expected to be May 14, 2001, you will receive a payment for the cashed out shares you held immediately prior to the reverse split in accordance with the procedures described below.